-- o Mississippi State's Career Center provides sample resumes linked here. - O A resume is a summary of your relevant experience in applying for a job or other position.
+- Mississippi State's Career Center offers feedback on CVs and resumes by appointment or during drop-in hours.
+More information is linked here. - You can schedule an appointment with the career center using this link. - Resume - Mississippi State's Career Center provides sample resumes linked here. - A resume is a summary of your relevant experience in applying for a job or other position.
 A resume is usually capped at 1 page, but 2 pages can be acceptable if you have been working for many years (10+) or if the job has a particularly high bar for qualification. - Resumes are used outside of academic settings.
-Most job applications (outside of academia) including internships will require a resume. - o Resume formats can get creative to fit all of the information into a small space, but make sure your resume is readable and professional-looking above all else. - Your resume should include: - Contact information

-- Education information (although you can exclude dates if you are concerned about age-related discrimination) - Related positions/jobs and short descriptions of duties - Technical or other skills (e.g., language proficiencies)

-- o Mississippi State's Career Center provides a sample CV linked here.

-- o A CV is the academic version of a resume.
-CVs are not limited in terms of length, so they are expected to be comprehensive.

-- o A CV is used in academic settings and for academic positions, including many graduate applications.
+Most job applications (outside of academia) including internships will require a resume. - Resume formats can get creative to fit all of the information into a small space, but make sure your resume is readable and professional-looking above all else. - Your resume should include: - Contact information - Education information (although you can exclude dates if you are concerned about age-related discrimination) - Related positions/jobs and short descriptions of duties - Technical or other skills (e.g., language proficiencies) - CV - Mississippi State's Career Center provides a sample CV linked here. - A CV is the academic version of a resume.
+CVs are not limited in terms of length, so they are expected to be comprehensive. - A CV is used in academic settings and for academic positions, including many graduate applications.
 A CV may also be required for applying to followships, grants, scholarships, post-baccs, lab manager positions, research assistantships, and even some research-focused industry positions.

 - CV formats are usually pretty plain and straightforward.
 Make sure everything is easy to read and professional looking.

 - Here is some information that's commonly included in a CV:

 - Always Include (if you have these)

 - Contact information (especially an email address you check often)

 - Education information

 - Research positions

 - Service positions/experience

 - Honors & awards

 - Publications

 - Conference presentations

 - Teaching experience

 - Mentorship experience

 - Memberships in professional societies

 - Optional

 - Technical skills/certifications

 - Selected coursework

 - Professional references

 - If they're relevant

 - Research interests

 - Teaching interests (for grad applications, only for teaching-focused programs)

 - Clinical Experiences

 - CVs are ordered based on how relevant information is to the position being applied for.
 For PhD programs, research assistantships, research fellowships, or other research funding, include research-related information first on your CV.
 For TAships, tutoring positions, or other teaching-related positions, put teaching related information first.